tjo234/Jukebox/README.md

 - On the RaspberryPi, visit `http://localhost/`
 - On another computer on the same Wifi network, visit `http://jukebox.local/`

-You should see the Jukebox App loaded up, with a test file playing.
+You should see Jukebox loaded up, with a test file playing.

 ## 3. Load Your Music